-Tick when completed To Do Protocol 6: Signed Student Declaration Form (complete by end of November, year 1) When a placement has been offered and accepted by you, you will need to organise a signed Student Declaration Form.
-Student Declaration Form (Word) / Student Declaration Form (PDF) Scan and upload the Student Declaration Form to the Blackboard Community site Protocol 7: Risk Assessment - Online (complete by mid-November, year 1) Complete an online risk assessment for your placement (see instructions on p.19) Contact nmsw@uq.edu.au if you have any questions regarding risk assessment Protocol 8: Studies Report & Courses List/Studies Progression check (Complete by end of November year 1) After you have received your Semester 2 results, you will need to provide a Studies Report and a copy of the MoC Courses List for the year you commenced the program of study.
+Tick when completed To Do Protocol 6: Signed Student Declaration Form (complete when placement agency confirmed) When a placement has been offered and accepted by you, you will need to organise a signed Student Declaration Form.
+Student Declaration Form (Word) / Student Declaration Form (PDF) Scan and upload the Student Declaration Form to the Blackboard Community site Scan and upload the Student Declaration Form to the Blackboard Community site Protocol 7: Risk Assessment - Online (complete by end of November, year 1) Complete an online risk assessment for your placement (see instructions on p.19) Contact nmsw@ug.edu.au if you have any questions regarding risk assessment Protocol 8: Studies Report &amp; Courses List/Studies Progression check (Complete by end of November year 1) After you have received your Semester 2 results, you will need to provide a Studies Report and a copy of the MoC Courses List for the year you commenced the program of study.
 An email will be sent to you to direct you to access your Studies Report via mySI-net and print off the Courses List.
 Please scan and upload your Studies Report and Courses List (with completed pre-requisite courses ticked) to the Master of Counselling Placement Blackboard site.
-Contact nmsw@uq.edu.au if you have any questions re Studies Report and/or Courses List Confirm completion of 8 pre-requisite courses to undertake placement: Interpersonal Skills in Counselling 1 COUN7001 Theories of Counselling COUN7002 Interpersonal Skills and processes in Counselling Among Diverse Groups COUN7006 (includes core competency interview) Ethics and Professional Practice Issues in Counselling COUN7016 Counselling Children and Young People COUN7012 Counselling and Mental Health COUN7005 Understanding and Caring for Those Affected by Loss COUN7014 Social Research in the Human Services SWSP7144 Protocol 9: Scheduled Commencement date/request for early start date (complete by end of November year 1) I am aware that placement will commence Week 1 Semester 1.
+Contact nmsw@uq.edu.au if you have any questions re Studies Report and/or Courses List Confirm completion of 8 pre-requisite courses to undertake placement: COUN7001 Interpersonal Skills in Counselling 1 COUN7002 Theories of Counselling COUN7005 Counselling and Mental Health COUN7006 Interpersonal Skills and processes in Counselling Among Diverse Groups (includes core competency interview) COUN7012 Counselling Children and Young People COUN7014 Understanding and Caring for Those Affected by Loss COUN7016 Ethics and Professional Practice Issues in Counselling SWSP7267 Family Therapy Traditions: Basic Concepts and Skills Protocol 9: Scheduled Commencement date/request for early start date (complete by end of January in your placement year) I am aware that placement will commence Week 1 Semester 1.
 I am also aware that early commencements need to be requested, in writing, to the Placement Officer (n.hansar@uq.edu.au) and approved by the Course Coordinator.
-Protocol 10: Enrolment in Placement Course (complete in January of your placement year) Enrol when you have been permission listed (after you have had all placement protocols checked off) Select relevant placement course pathway: COUN7020.
+Protocol 10: Enrolment in Placement Course (complete in January of your placement year) You will be permission listed to enrol after you have had the other placement protocols checked off.
+Select relevant placement course pathway: COUN7020.
+You need to enrol in Sem 1 and Sem 2.
 Contact: nmsw@uq.edu.au regarding any questions about enrolment Protocol 11: UQ Placement Orientation Attend a UQ Master of Counselling Placement Orientation, typically scheduled the week before Week 1 Semester 1.
 Early commencements need to negotiate a UQ Placement Orientation with the Placement Officer, Naomi Hansar (n.hansar@uq.edu.au).
-Protocol 12: Supervisor Contact Details When you have confirmed your supervisor/s for your placement, please email the following details to the Placement Officer (n.hansar@uq.edu.au): Supervisor's Name: Name of Organisation: Position Title in the Organisation: Street Address: Postal Address: Email: Mobile: Mobile: Student Nam e: Student ID/Number:
+Protocol 12: Supervisor Contact Details When you have confirmed your supervisor/s for your placement, please email the following details to the Placement Officer (n.hansar@uq.edu.au): Supervisor's Name: Name of Organisation: Position Title in the Organisation: Street Address: Email: Mobile: